Swag Vs Tent - Which One Do I Choose?

 In the case of double swags (two-person swags), they can be too big to fit in small or medium passenger cars, which means you'd need to consider getting a roof rack fitted to your vehicle.

 Different types of swags come in varying shapes, and the choice really comes down to personal preference.
-You can choose between a simple envelope shape, where the canvas sits over your face (again, avoid this option if you don't like tight spaces), or ones with poles that includes one vertical apex pole at the end or dome-shaped pole.
+You can choose between a simple envelope shape, where the canvas sits over your face (again, avoid this option if you don't like tight spaces), or ones with poles that include one vertical apex pole at the end or dome-shaped pole.
 You can also choose between a swag that has entrances from one or both sides, or via the top.

 If you're camping alone or with another person, and you don't need much space, swags are the ideal option.
 Their breathability, construction and versatility make them suited to slightly milder and more consistent weather conditions but there are also water-resistant swags too.

-As opposed to swags, there are different types of tents for varying weather conditions and camping environments, and you can find a range of tents for one-person camping right up to the larger tents that can easily fit 12 people.
+As opposed to swags, there are different types of tents for varying weather conditions and camping environments, and you can find a range of tents for one-person camping right up to the larger family tents that can easily fit 12 people.

 Knowing how many people you'll typically want to accommodate, how long you're camping for, and how long it takes to erect the tent will help you decide which one is right for you.

 There are tents big enough for large families, and there are tents light enough to carry on your back while hiking, but the most popular tent designs are ridge and dome tents.
-The difference between the two: ridge tents are triangular and provide a really simple sleeping shelter (ideal for people who only camp for short periods of time), while dome tents give you more headroom, and are designed to withstand harsher weather conditions.
+The difference between the two: ridge tents are triangular and provide a really simple sleeping shelter (ideal for people who only camp for short periods of time), while dome tents give you more headroom, and are designed to withstand harsh weather conditions.
 Dome tents are also really easy to erect and pack down, which is great for hiking and backpacking, especially when you're going for a longer time.

 Dome tents are available in three types: